Gerald-Rapid City

 Joel:

-If you don't get any decent offers, I would be very tempted to wait until the Nistler comes off confidential in March as if the production figures are good, your negotiation power just got larger.
-Sounds like the area is definately being developed but the more wells the better off you are in your matters.
+If you don’t get any decent offers, I would be very tempted to wait until the Nistler comes off confidential in March as if the production figures are good, your negotiation power just got larger.
+Sounds like the area is definitely being developed but the more wells the better off you are in your matters.

 Joel said: